Workspace and projects

 A content type defines a document's data structure in your project.
 A content type consists of one or more fields.
 A field describes the type of the data that will be included in your document.
 The type of a field is either a predefined type or a content type that you have defined previously.

-There are three different content types:
+There are four different content types:

 Simple content type